Golf Tutorials

 QBE is a global insurance company, one of the largest in the world.
 The name itself is an acronym for "Queensland Bankers and Traders' Agency".

-The company was founded way back in 1886 in Townsville, Australia.
+The company was founded in 1886 in Townsville, Australia.
 Two Scottish transplants, James Burns and Robert Philp, started the North Queensland Insurance Company (the 'Q' in QBE).
 Later, they expanded to form the Bankers' and Traders' Insurance Company (the 'B' and 'T').
 Over time, these entities merged and grew through acquisitions to become the global powerhouse they are today.
 The 'E' came from The Equitable Life and General Insurance Company, which they also acquired.

 The QBE Shootout: Golf's Fun-Loving Year-End Event